JaZafier00716/Arch-Hyprland-JaZafier/readme.md

 - Ensure all dependencies are installed properly.
 - Use **mesa** as the OpenGL driver.
 - Customize your setup with themes, cursors, and additional utilities as needed.
-- Copy all folders into ~/.config/ folder
+- Copy all folders into ~/.config/

 ---